A guide to the traditions and way of life in Crete

 The original holistic wellness retreat

-An island of artisans
+An island of craftspeople

-A way of life
+The traditions and way of life in Crete

 Crete is an island of enduring customs and traditions.
 Right the way through the year and on every corner of the island, you’ll find locals displaying a commitment to not just living life to the full but living it their way.

 Food is a way of life in Crete, notable for its simplicity and subtle use of spices, often limited to salt and pepper and yet tasting delicious.
 The No.1 ingredient is imagination.
 For instance, Cretans may eat greens every day but they still make them taste different every time through simple yet inspired combinations.
 With such a wonderful climate, Crete is also famous for its delicious local ingredients and produce such as wine and extra-virgin olive oil.
 Goat is often cooked at celebrations like Christmas, Easter, weddings and festivals and cheeses can be eaten at any time of day, for breakfast, an appetiser, with a main meal or as a dessert, drizzled with thyme honey.